-When you are dealing with difficult team members, it’s only through communication that you can move a step ahead and resolve the differences that lie in between you and your team member.
-Let’s take the causes that we discussed that are prompting difficult team members to put forth a difficult situation at work and we will look at how communication can broadly manage these causes:
+When you are dealing with difficult members, it’s only through communication that you can move a step ahead and resolve the differences that lie in between you and your team member.
+Let’s take the causes that we discussed that are prompting difficult members to put forth a difficult situation at work, and we will look at how communication can broadly manage these causes:

-- Lack of motivation – Words of encouragement and support can elevate moods and can bring back lost difficult team members.
+- Lack of motivation – Words of encouragement and support can elevate moods and can bring back lost, difficult members.

-- Lack of additional responsibilities bestowed on them – Through communication, you can make sure that you coach your difficult team members of the responsibilities the organization has conferred on them and how they can grow and when.
+- Lack of additional responsibilities bestowed on them – Through communication, you can make sure that you coach your difficult members of the organisation’s responsibilities and how they can grow and when.

-- Constant disagreements with another personality in the team – Conflict management has its basis in communication and you will have to resort to conflict management to get the best out of your team members.
+- Constant disagreements with another personality in the team – Conflict management has its basis in communication, and you will have to resort to conflict management to get the best out of your members.

 - Overly-optimistic view of themselves – Toning this view through communication is your only medium to get people to look at the other side of things.